Sometimes, when I am angry and full of wrath, my responses to my kids’ misbehavior crosses a line from being a consequence into being a punishment.

-So much better that kids learn to be responsible for solving the problems they cause than feel punished - while the adults take on all the responsibility of fixing the problem.
-We have long taught ways to better handle discipline using empathy and logical, thoughtful and sometimes delayed consequences.
+It’s much better for kids to learn responsibility by solving the problems they create rather than feeling punished—while adults take on all the responsibility of fixing the issue.
+We have long taught better ways to handle discipline using empathy and logical, thoughtful, and sometimes delayed consequences."

-So, if kids are causing problems, we can expect them to solve them.
-If they choose not to solve those problems, we can take care of it in a way that costs them something.
+So, if kids cause problems, we can expect them to solve them.
+If they choose not to, we can handle it in a way that has a cost for them.
 Doesn’t this mirror the real world?
-When we don’t solve problems, we end up paying for them one way or the other.
+When we don’t solve problems, we end up paying for them one way or another.

 Ultimately, Love and Logic Is about teaching kids logical cause and effect.
 It is about building relationships and preserving dignity.
 Our mission is to help adults raise more respectful and responsible kids.
 Our hope is to help them find better ways to hold kids accountable.
 We are proud to teach skills that keep kids learning from real results and preserve dignity by steering adults away from punishment.